aankusshh/AI_planet_Devops/README.md

 After the duration of the canary release, all previous release pods will be terminated and the result is a successful release of new version.

-## Task 4: Documentation and Cleanup
+## :toolbox: Task 4: Documentation and Cleanup

 ### Challenges
 1. I have worked on ArgoCD before on my local machine but Today I have tried on VM